 Remember that John baptized Jesus, so technically, he was Jesus' teacher.
 This means that John's disciples shared the same teacher with Jesus.
 John the Baptist taught from the desert and John was a strict observer of the disciplines passed on by his teachers.
 Some of these regarded strict fasting on days commemorating the prophets before him.

 Contrasting John, Jesus was teaching among the people of the towns of Judea.
 The people did not travel out to the desert - a strenuous trip to say the least.
-Thus Jesus was adapting the message of the Supreme Being to those with less capacity to strictly apply the Jewish rules and regulations.
+Thus Jesus was adapting the message of the Supreme Being to those with less capacity to strictly apply the institutional rules and regulations.

 In terms of Jesus' students, Jesus was engaging his students in practical service to the Supreme Being.
 In this practical service, they had to keep their strength up.
 This included traveling from town to town in a very hot, desert-like climate; and then organizing Jesus' lectures for him.